Advancing the Responsible and Trustworthy Use of AI in Business and Society

 April 4, 2025

-The Penn AI Governance Workshop, presented by the Wharton Accountable AI Lab and co-sponsored by the Wharton AI & Analytics Initiative, the School of Engineering & Applied Science, the Center for Technology, Innovation & Competition, and Perry World House, will bring together researchers from across Penn working on responsible, trustworthy, fair, and safe artificial intelligence.
+Presented by the Wharton Accountable AI Lab and co-sponsored by the Wharton AI & Analytics Initiative, the School of Engineering & Applied Science, the Center for Technology, Innovation & Competition, and Perry World House.
+Read More »

 In the News